Jewel De'Nyle

-Jewel De'Nyle is an American former pornographic actress and director.
+Jewel De'Nyle is an American former pornographic film actress and director.
 She is a member of the NightMoves, AVN, and XRCO Halls of Fame.

 Career

 In 2000, De'Nyle made her directorial debut with XXXtreme Fantasies of Jewel De'Nyle for New Sensations before parting ways with the studio.
 Later that year, she co-wrote and co-produced Bound by Blood for Extreme Associates and started a series for Jill Kelly Productions titled Sluts of the Nyle.

-Her mother was also a pornographic actress going by the name De'Bella.
+Her mother was also a pornographic film actress going by the name De'Bella.
 By the start of the 2008 AVN Adult Entertainment Expo they had reconciled their differences, with De'Nyle saying that the biggest part of their reconciliation came when De'Bella left Platinum X Pictures.

 In January 2003, she became a founding part-owner of the porn studio Platinum X Pictures, located in the San Fernando Valley of California.
 De'Nyle left Platinum X in June 2006.